-The care manager collaborates with the Member and any additional participants as directed by the Member to develop an ICP that includes recommended interventions from the Member's ICT as applicable.
-ICP interventions include the appropriate information to address medical and psychosocial needs and/or barriers to accessing care, care coordination to address Member's health care goals, health education to support self-management goals and a statement of expected outcomes.
-Jointly, the care manager and the Member are responsible for implementing the plan of care.
+The care manager collaborates with the Member and any additional participants as directed by the Member to develop an ICP that includes recommended interventions from the Member's ICT, as applicable.
+ICP interventions include the appropriate information to address medical and psychosocial needs and/or barriers to accessing care, care coordination to address Member's health care goals, health education to support self-management goals, and a statement of expected outcomes.
+Jointly, the care manager and the Member/authorized representative(s) are responsible for implementing the plan of care.
 Additionally, the care manager:

-- Assesses the Member to determine if the Member's needs warrant care management. - Monitors and communicates the progress of the implemented ICP to the Member's ICT as Member needs warrant. - Serves as a coordinator and resource to the Member, their representative and ICT participants throughout the implementation of the ICP and revises to the plan as suggested and needed. - Coordinates appropriate education and encourages the Member's role in self-management. - Monitors progress toward the Member's achievement of ICP goals in order to determine an appropriate time for the Member's graduation from the ICM program.
+- Assesses the Member to determine if the Member's needs warrant care management. - Monitors and communicates the progress of the implemented ICP to the Member's ICT as Member needs warrant. - Serves as a coordinator and resource to the Member, their representative and ICT participants throughout the implementation of the ICP and revises the plan as suggested and needed. - Coordinates appropriate education and encourages the Member's role in self-management. - Monitors progress toward the Member's achievement of ICP goals in order to determine an appropriate time for the Member's graduation from the ICM program.

-Health management
+Health Management

-Molina's Health Management programs may be incorporated into the Member's ICP to address the Member's health care needs.
-Level 1 Members can be engaged in the program for up to 90 days depending on Member preferences and the clinical judgement of the health management team.
+The tools and services described here are educational support for Molina Members and may be changed at any time as necessary to meet the needs of Molina Members.
+Level 1 Members can be engaged in the program for up to 30-90 days depending on Member preferences and the clinical judgement of the Health Management team.

-Level 1 health management
+Level 1 Health Management

 Molina offers programs to help our Members and their families manage various health conditions.
-The programs include telephonic outreach from our clinical staff and health educators that includes condition-specific triage assessment, care plan development and access to tailored educational materials.
-Members are identified via Health Risk assessments (HRA) and identification and stratification.
-Providers can also directly refer Members who may benefit from these program offerings via care management referrals.
+The programs include telephonic outreach from our clinical staff and health educators that includes condition specific triage assessment, care plan development and access to tailored educational materials.
+Members are identified via Health Risk assessments and identification and stratification.
+You can also directly refer Members who may benefit from these program offerings via the Molina Member Contact Center.
 Members can request to be enrolled or disenrolled in these programs at any time.
 Molina My Health programs include:

+- Living with Asthma

+- Living with Diabetes

+- Living with High Blood Pressure

+- Living with Heart Failure (HF)

+- Living with COPD

+- Living with Depression

 - Molina My Health Weight Management

 - Molina My Health Tobacco Cessation

 - Molina My Health Nutrition

-For more information about these programs, please call (833) 269-7830, TTY/TDD at 711 relay or fax: (800) 642-3691.
+For more information about these programs, please call (833) 269-7830, or (TTY/TDD at 711 Relay).
+Fax: (800) 642-3691.